andredsferreira/andre-kb/docs/cloud-native/cloud-native-working-with-data.md

 continues to grow at exponential rates, companies use different tools to extract information from data.

-*Stream*: Streams produce data continuously over time (some times indefinetly) and are processed in the same fashion.
+*Stream processing*: Streams produce data continuously over time (some times indefinetly) and are processed in the same fashion.
 Analyzing streams in real time is a great way to get on demand business insights.

-*Batch*: A collection of data that is processed all at once (spaced in large intervals).
+*Batch processing*: A batch is a collection of data that is processed all at once (spaced in large intervals).
 Batch processing usually happens in very large bounded data sets with the intent of exploring data science hypothesis.

 *Data analytics systems tipically use a combination of stream and batch processing.*